GMA950/esx_optimizedTaximeter/README.md

+# THIS BRANCH COMES WITH CUSTOM UI!
-# esx_OptimizedTaximeter
+# esx_taximeter

-This ESX Taxi Meter is a plugin that adds a fare meter to your server.
+ESX Taxi Meter is a plugin that adds a fare meter to your server.
 Great for those who work as an Uber, Taxi, Limo, Tow, Aircraft Ferry or any other job that might charge per mile of travel.